 Arsenal manager Unai Emery has said that Alex Iwobi still has room for improvement despite making another notable impact from the substitutes’ bench.
 The Nigeria international was handed a fresh long-term deal during the summer and he has since been a player transformed with his workrate and distribution catching the eye of the faithful and pundits alike.

 Speaking after the game, Emery once more iterated the importance of every player within the squad but admitted he was satisfied with the impact of Iwobi.
 He added to suggest that the Nigerian can still improve on his goalscoring prowess, having contributed just one league goal versus Chelsea since the season began.
+With the season now well underway, you’d need to use one of the William hill sport promos if you were to get a good return on any investment made backing Iwobi to score more than 5 goals this season.

 He said: “We need every player.
 The characteristics each player has is very important and Iwobi can impact high in the match.
 At the beginning and when he starts on the bench.
 Today I think he is better on the left.
 His impact on parts of the match like our goal I think is important.
 His energy ad quality is important.
 But he can improve, he can do better.
 He scored against Chelsea a lot of matches ago and I want him to be nearer the box to have chances to score more.
 I think he can.
 He is very young and is improving, but also with the ambition because he can do more.”